List of Rave Master characters: Doryu Ghost Squad

 The Doryu Ghost Squad (ドリュー幽撃団, Doryū Yūgekidan), is a criminal organization led by Pumpkin Doryu consisting of Halloween themed monsters.
-When Demon Card briefly disbanded after King's defeat, they were one of the several smaller groups that emerged in attempt to take the top spot in the criminal underworld.
+When Demon Card briefly disbanded after King's defeat, they were one of the several smaller groups that emerged in an attempt to take the top spot in the criminal underworld.
 They become Haru's new nemesis while on his way to Symphonia and later after allying with the Onigami Forces, battle the Rave Warriors at Southernberg.
 Franken Billy (フランケン・ビリー, Furanken Birī), a Frankenstein-esque member, wields a dark bring, called Giant which allows him to enlarge his arms at will.
 Lilith (リリス, Ririsu) is a presumably young woman with a slight resemblance to Medusa and uses the Dark Bring North Wind which enables her to manipulate and become physically one with the wind.
 It also allows her to breathe in and move freely through large bodies of water.
 She is exceptionally glib with her tongue and does not hesitate to lie to get her way and Ruby remarked that she always bullied him.
 Mummy (マミー, Mamī) is a corrupt scientist with an affinity for werewolves as he created a breed of bipedal wolves with three eyes and machine guns imbued into their right arms.
 Mummy also turned the defeated Musica into a powerful lycanthropic creature and sent the beast against the Rave warriors, but Haru returned Musica to his normal state.
-Mummy also possessed a reversal dark bring, Bone Knight (a dark bring that throws away the wielder's soul to transform them, similar to King's Monster Prison).
+Mummy also possesses a reversal dark bring, Bone Knight (a dark bring that throws away the wielder's soul to transform them, similar to King's Monster Prison).
 Cookie (クッキー, Kukkī) was a mass murderer executed by the Empire fifteen years ago because of his crimes but was brought back as a zombie by Doryu's use of Necromancy.
 His dark bring, All Crush, allowed him to automatically destroy anything that he touches or what touches him.
 Orochi (オロチ) was the most powerful member of the Doryu Ghost Squad but was killed very quickly by Jegan's Dark Bring, Yggdrasil.